cmnemoi/eMush/Api/src/Modifier/README.md

   - [EventModifierConfig](./Entity/Config/EventModifierConfig.php):
     - Create a GameModifier and trigger whenever a targetEvent is dispatched
     - The effect can be set thanks to the ModifierStrategy property
-    - Typical use cases: prevent an event from being triggered

 ### Strategies of EventModifiers
 - [PreventEvent](./ModifierHandler/PreventEvent.php):
   - Stop the dispatching of events
   - Typical use cases: prevent an event from being triggered
+  - In game use example : apron prevent the event ApplyStatus if status is dirty
 - [AddEvent](./ModifierHandler/AddEvent.php):
   - Specific for [TriggerEventModifierConfig](./Entity/Config/TriggerEventModifierConfig.php)
   - Create a new event that can be dispatched either after or before the initial event